THE LIFE OF SERVICE

 This quality of making it about what, not who, is important because most people have personal agendas and biases, whether they realize it or not.
 These always get in the way of true service.

 One way around these is to focus on the spiritual or non-physical side of life.
-In other words, underneath our skin and all other trapping such as clothing, material goods and the rest, we are all spirits, and all one.
+In other words, underneath our skin and all other trapping such as clothing, material goods and the rest, we are all souls, and all one.
 Anyone who is willing to lend a hand is welcome.

 SMOOTHNESS.
 This is a wonderful quality that just means that a person can handle bumps in the road without becoming too unhappy or upset.
 It also means a quality that can smooth out troubles that others are having, which enables work to go forward much more swiftly and smoothly.